Asthma and COPD Studies that Change Lives

 ACRC Network Clinical Outcomes

-The American Lung Association Airways Clinical Research Centers conduct large clinical trials to provide vital information about caring for people who have asthma and COPD.
-Since its inception in 1999, the ACRC has made many important contributions to the lives with people with asthma.
-In 2015 this work expanded to include COPD, impacting positively on the lives of millions of Americans each and every day.
-Our work is changing the nature of asthma and COPD patient care across the United States.
+The American Lung Association Airways Clinical Research Centers conduct large clinical trials to provide vital information about treatment for people with asthma and COPD.
+Since its inception in 1999, the ACRC has made many significant discoveries that are improving the lives of people with asthma.
+In 2015 this work expanded to include COPD, a disease that causes severe breathing problems for millions of Americans.
+Our research is transforming the nature of asthma and COPD patient care across the United States and is reducing the burden of lung disease among people of all ages.

 - Published by: The Annals of the American Thoracic Society, July 2018